Three Words That Say It All

 It blends into culture, into habit, into identity.

-It teaches us to reach for it without thinking — and then makes us believe it was our idea.
+It trains us to reach for it without thinking.
+And then it makes us believe it was our idea.

 Baffling